On transfer maps in the algebraic $K$-theory of spaces: Introduction

 This paper addresses a question about the properties of transfer maps in the algebraic $K$-theory of spaces.
 In order to motivate and state this question, we first recall a few facts about the algebraic $K$-theory of spaces.

-The algebraic $K$-theory of spaces $X \mapsto A(X)$, introduced by Waldhausen \cite{Wa}, defines a functor which takes values in infinite loop spaces.
-The algebraic $K$-theory $A(X)$ of $X$, also known as $A$-theory, encodes important invariants of $X$ that are of great interest in both homotopy theory and geometric topology. $A(X)$ is defined either as the Waldhausen $K$-theory of a category of retractive spaces over $X$ with certain finiteness properties, or equivalently, for $X$ based and path-connected, as the Waldhausen $K$-theory of a category of modules over the ring spectrum $\Sigma^{\infty} \Omega X_+$ satisfying analogous finiteness assumptions.
+The algebraic $K$-theory of spaces, introduced by Waldhausen (see \cite{Wa}), is a functor from the category spaces which takes values in infinite loop spaces.
+The algebraic $K$-theory $A(X)$ of the space $X$, also known as the $A$-theory of $X$, encodes important invariants of $X$ that are of great interest in both homotopy theory and geometric topology. $A(X)$ is defined as the Waldhausen $K$-theory of a category of retractive spaces over $X$ with certain finiteness properties, or equivalently, when $X$ is based and path-connected, as the Waldhausen $K$-theory of a category of modules over the ring spectrum $\Sigma^{\infty} \Omega X_+$ that satisfy analogous finiteness assumptions.
 There is a natural homotopy fiber sequence: